xmzhuo/HLA-poll/README.md

 HLA-poll: an ensemble suite of human leukocyte antigen-prediction tools for whole-exome and whole-genome sequencing data

 # v2
-Allow HLA calling with both hg19 and hg38
+Allow HLA calling with both hg19 and hg38. <br />
-Recommend to run the pipeline with given nextflow solution.
+Recommend to run the pipeline with given nextflow solution. <br />

 # A nextflow solution is provided in hla-poll-nf
 Dependency: nextflow version >21.04; Docker (local); SIngularity (HPC)